Tooth Knocked Out? Seek Prompt Care

 Yes, it is.
 A knocked-out tooth, also referred to as tooth avulsion, is one of the most urgent types of dental injuries.
 It occurs when a tooth is completely dislodged from its socket due to trauma, often from a fall, sporting injury, or accident.

 In these situations, time is critical.
-If a dentist examines you within 30 to 60 minutes, there may be a higher likelihood that the tooth can be replaced in the socket and monitored during the healing process.
+If a dentist examines you within 30 to 60 minutes, the likelihood of replacement may be higher, though outcomes vary among patients.

 Even if there is no bleeding or the pain subsides, the area may still require attention to avoid complications such as infection, bone loss, or misalignment of nearby teeth.
-That’s why it’s essential not to delay contacting a dental clinic.
+That’s why it’s important to seek prompt care from a dental clinic.

 You can contact our Bunbury team for same-day emergency care.
-If a tooth has been knocked out, call immediately.
+If a tooth has been knocked out, call as soon as possible.
 Bring the tooth with you in milk or saline, and avoid touching the root.

 Is it safe to put the tooth back in the socket?

 In many situations, placing the tooth gently back into the socket may help, as long as it is an adult tooth and the patient feels calm and confident doing so.
-This can help maintain the viability of the surrounding tissues until a dental team can take over.
+This may help maintain the tissues temporarily until a dental team can continue care.
 Always handle the tooth by the crown, not the root.

 Do not try to force the tooth into place.
-If there is resistance or visible injury to the area, it’s safer to place the tooth in milk or saline and seek immediate care.
+If there is resistance or visible injury to the area, it’s safer to place the tooth in milk or saline and seek urgent care.

-If the affected tooth is a baby tooth, do not attempt to place it back into the mouth.
+If the affected tooth is a baby tooth, do not attempt to replace it in the mouth.
 Replacing a baby tooth could interfere with the development of the adult tooth beneath it.
 To avoid complications, contact an emergency dentist in Bunbury for personalised advice.

-Our experienced team in Bunbury is ready to help with dental trauma, including knocked-out teeth.
+Our team in Bunbury provides assessment and management for dental trauma, including knocked-out teeth.

 What if I can't find the tooth?